indico/indico/docs/source/config/settings.rst

 .. data:: SIGNUP_RATE_LIMIT

-    Applies a rate limit to sending verification email in signup attempts.
+    Applies a rate limit to sending verification emails in signup attempts.
     When specifying multiple rate limits separated with a semicolon, they are checked in that specific order, which can allow for a short burst of attempts.

     Rate limiting is applied by IP address and each verification email sent counts against the rate limit.

-    The default allows a burst of 20 attempts, and then only 3 attempts every 10 minutes for the next 24 hours.
+    The default allows a burst of 10 attempts, and then only 3 attempts every hour for the next 24 hours.
 Setting the rate limit to ``None`` disables it.

-    Default: ``'3 per 10 minutes; 20 per day'``
+    Default: ``'3 per hour; 10 per day'``

 .. data:: EXTERNAL_REGISTRATION_URL